Jump to Recipe Print Recipe

 Instructions

 • Bring to a gentle boil.
-Turn off the heat and add the flour.
+Turn off the heat and add 1 cup gluten free flour blend.

 • Mix well.

-• Transfer the mixture to a standing mixer and add the egg.
+• Transfer the mixture to a stand mixer with a paddle attachment and add 1 large egg.

 • Mix on low speed until blended.